kdakan/React-React-Router-and-Redux/README.md

 * We can only do shallow copy using ```Object.assign()``` and spread operator ```...```, but if some part of the data is not changed, it does not have to go through deep copying.

 ## 4. Importing components, CSS, and images:
-* If you're not comfortable with the ES6 module syntax, refer to the "ES6 modules" section in my "ES6 Tutorial" here: https://github.com/kdakan/ES6-Tutorial#es6-modules
+* If you're not comfortable with the ES6 module syntax, refer to the "ES6 modules" section in my "ES6 Tutorial" [here](https://github.com/kdakan/ES6-Tutorial#es6-modules).
 * We can import React components, like
   ```import MyComponent from './components/myComponent'```
   This code loads the ```MyComponent``` which is ```default export``` either from the ```./components/myComponent.js``` file or from the ```index.js``` file inside the ```./components/myComponent``` folder.